hashicorp/terraform-provider-azurerm/website/docs/r/service_networking_application_load_balancer.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Application Load Balancer.
+* `create` - (Defaults to 30 minutes) Used when creating the Application Gateway for Containers resource
-* `read` - (Defaults to 5 minutes) Used when retrieving the Application Load Balancer.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Application Gateway for Containers resource.
-* `update` - (Defaults to 30 minutes) Used when updating the Application Load Balancer.
+* `update` - (Defaults to 30 minutes) Used when updating the Application Gateway for Containers resource
-* `delete` - (Defaults to 30 minutes) Used when deleting the Application Load Balancer.
+* `delete` - (Defaults to 30 minutes) Used when deleting the Application Gateway for Containers resource.

 ## Import